 Each standard component looks and works like the Windows' common control which it encapsulates.
-The VCL wrapper's simply makes the control available to you in the form of a Delphi component-it doesn't define the common control's appearance or modify control's the ability to а functionality, but rather. surfaces appearance/functionality in the form of methods and properties.
+The VCL wrapper's simply makes the control available to you in the form of a Delphi component-it doesn't define the common control's appearance or functionality, but rather, surfaces the ability to modify а control's appearance/functionality in the form of methods and properties.
 If you have the VCL source code, you can examine how the VCL wraps these controls in the file STDCTRLS.PAS.